BrightDaniel/Code9ja/README.md

 ## Authors and Credits

-Code9ja is developed by [Bright Daniel].
+Code9ja is developed by [Bright Daniel](https://github.com/BrightDaniel).
 We would like to express our gratitude to the open-source community and peers for their valuable contributions and support in making Code9ja a reality.

 ## Contributing